 3. If this shale is buried between 2 and 4 kilometers, its temperature increases due to its location in the Earths interior.
 This increasing pressure and temperature of the shale transforms it into a waxy material known as kerogen.
 Shale that contains this material is known as oil shale.

 4. If temperatures of the kerogen are greater than 90°C but lower than 160°C, the kerogen is transformed into oil and natural gas.
-At temperatures higher than this, only natural gas or graphite is formed.
+At temperatures higher than this, only natural gas (literally a gas that's a hydrocarbon) or graphite is formed.
 This temperature range is known as the "oil window".

 5. Oil is lighter than water, so as it escapes from the source oil shale it rises through pores in rocks, displacing water.
 Rock bodies that contain significant amounts of oil are known as reservoir rocks.
 For the oil to remain trapped in the reservoir, there must be some sort of thick, impermiable layer of rock to seal the reservoir.
 If this seal exists, then oil, gas, and water are trapped beneath and can be drilled into to obtain the oil.